codeandsalt/contractor-guidelines/coding-guidelines.md

 * If you have a private method on the controller that isn't used anywhere else, add it to a Helper class.

 In general, you should be able to write tests for the majority of what you are doing without ever having to write a functional test.
 The only thing a functional test should generally look for is to make sure that response values are correct and shouldn't be testing business functionality.

+# Name your branches appropriately

+On our projects, each branch should follow this pattern:

+    CODE-ID-small-descriptive-phrase

+For example, if you are working ticket PROJ-5 and that task is writing tests for an authentication system, you might name the branch:

+    PROJ-5-auth-system-tests